Splaktar/GlassStatus/README.md

 Voice-activated Google Glass status screen (Battery level, Network, Uptime)

 This fork has been converted to Android Studio.
-If you would like to use Eclipse, see the parent repository.
+If you would like to use Eclipse, see the [parent repository].

 This simple little app is based on [Alex Dennis's] work on the [Glass Battery Level app].